Biden in Michigan Ignores Record Allowing China to Buy Up American Electric Vehicle Industry

 Consider, for example, China’s controversial acquisition of the Michigan-based electric battery company A123 Systems.
 In 2008, the company was awarded a $12.5 million grant sponsored by the U.S. Department of Energy to develop lithium ion battery technology for plug-in hybrid electric vehicles.
 But now this American taxpayer-funded research is owned by China, thanks to the Obama-Biden administration’s approval of the company’s sale in 2013.

 In 2016, China purchased the electric vehicle company Fisker Automotive, after U.S. taxpayers had spent $193 million funding the company’s electric vehicle research.
-Fisker was based in Biden’s home state of Delaware and it benefitted from a “fog of politically connected investors and lobbyists,” according to the Washington Post.
+Fisker was based in Biden’s home state of Delaware, and it benefitted from a “fog of politically connected investors and lobbyists,” according to the Washington Post.
 The Obama-Biden administration approved China’s purchase of Fisker, again despite all the money American taxpayers spent funding the company’s research.

 In 2015, the private equity firm of Joe Biden’s son, Hunter Biden, partnered with a Chinese military contractor to acquire Henniges Automotive, another Michigan-based company.
 Henniges created dual-use military technology that China’s communist regime wanted.
 Despite all the red-flags that this sensitive technology would end up in the hands of China’s military, the Obama-Biden administration approved the company’s sale.